travis-ci/docs-travis-ci-com/user/deployment/bintray.md

 $ travis encrypt BINTRAY-API-KEY --add deploy.key
 {% endhighlight %}

-You can also have the `travis` tool set up everything for you:
-{% highlight yaml %}
-$ travis setup bintray
-{% endhighlight %}

 ### Branch to deploy from

 By default, Travis CI will only deploy from your **master** branch.